alpheustangs/filego.js/README.md

 #### `split`

-Split files into chunks, and the chunks can be used to check and merge later.
+This function splits file into chunks, and the chunks can be used to check and merge later.
 It will return the `chunks`, `fileSize` and `totalChunks`.

 ```typescript
 import { split } from "@filego/ts";